anam32123/OrbitTails/README.md

  ## Documentation and Tutorials

- Navigate to the `/tutorial` directory and access `OrbitTails_tutorial.py` for example usage of the OrbitTails package in Python.
+ Access the `tutorial.ipynb` notebook for example usage of the OrbitTails source code in Python.

  All methods, classes, and scripts are well-commented and contain descriptive docstrings.